 - Approximately 1 in 7 women will experience post natal depression

 The Black Dog Institute believes Everyone deserves peace of mind.

 The Carrington Hotel has chosen the Black Dog Institute in memory of Karl Percival.
 Not only was Karl a long serving staff member, he was also the founder of the Lady Luck Festival.

-For every ticket sold to the Lady Luck after party, The Carrington Hotel will donate $5.00 to the Black Dog Institute.
-There will also be donation boxes around the festival for those who would like to donate to this worthwhile cause.
+There will be donation boxes around the festival for those who would like to donate to this worthwhile cause.